Saturday, October 4, 2014 –9am to 5pm

 1:30 - 4:00: AFTERNOON FIELD TRIPS

+FULL.
 Charting Coveland – Join Captain John Stone on the s/v Cutty Sark, touring Penn Cove in search of its past inhabitants – the native Skagit villages and the earliest settlement of Coveland –years before Coupeville made its permanent home along the shores of "Bdzadzale".
 This trip is combined with a tour of the new native exhibit at the Island County Historical Society.
 Eighteen will travel on board while the other Eighteen tour the museum before switching places.
-Limited to 36.
+FIELD TRIP IS FULL.

 Farming at Pacific Rim Institute: New ways to Preserve the Reserve – Travel forward into the past on a tour of project plots at Pacific Rim Institute.
 This visit will highlight PRI's efforts to reclaim historical agricultural methods for more sustainable farming, and to prepare the land for restoration of native prairies.